Rigorous training in prior art search, market and competitive landscape research, and preparation of marketing materials for Duke inventions

 “This program has been an excellent experience for me.
 In several regards, research is still a business, and success oftentimes requires a good ‘sales pitch.’
 This program has taught me to view research from a perspective beyond just the science and to consider the commercial/business aspects.
 I feel that this slight adjustment to my thinking will serve me well in whatever I decide to pursue.

-[Moreover], research requires constant focus on your own work that it becomes easy to ignore all of the other great advances happening around us.
-The assignments of this program were intriguing, educational, and a great distraction from the daily grind of research.” — Adam Swartz, Ph.D candidate.
+[Moreover], research requires a constant focus on your own work that it becomes easy to ignore all of the other great advances happening around us.
+The assignments of this program were intriguing, educational, and a great distraction from the daily grind of research.” — Adam Swartz, Ph.D. candidate.

 “I am extremely glad that this opportunity exists at Duke.
 I was having a conversation with an alumnus of my program who works as a patent engineer, and she told me how hard it was for her to get this job since people usually can’t show internship experience in the IP industry on their resume.
 This program helps me do exactly that, and I am glad I can do it while I am still working towards finishing my degree!” — Aditya Kedia, M.S candidate.

-“The [Fellows] Program has provided me with hands-on experience in assessing early stage technologies.
+“The [Tech Transfer Fellows] Program has provided me with hands-on experience in assessing early-stage technologies.
 During the Fellows program, I acquired knowledge in areas such as business development, regulatory affairs, and intellectual property.
-I also developed skills in assessing the commercial viability of known technologies, analyzing patent literature, and preparing marketing materials, all of which will be beneficial for my career path.” — Jingjing Wang, Ph.D candidate.
+I also developed skills in assessing the commercial viability of known technologies, analyzing patent literature, and preparing marketing materials, all of which will be beneficial for my career path.” — Jingjing Wang, Ph.D. candidate.

 “The program exposes you to how you can apply your scientific skill set away from the bench.
 It allows you to make a tangible contribution to the operations performed at Duke’s OLV, which will make you more marketable over graduate students with no experience away from the bench.